 Independent Living within a Senior Community is for older adults who take responsibility for their own daily activities.
 There are typically services that will enhance the quality of life and allow an individual to remain independent for a longer period of time.
 Those services include things like meals, transportation, housekeeping, laundry service, along with social and educational activities.
-Residents in independent living don’t receive help with personal care from the senior community, but do have access to additional care in case there is a health change.
-Independent Living communities will be staffed at much higher levels than apartment complexes because of these services.
-This is why the monthly cost of an Independent Living community will be more than the rent in a senior apartment complex where there are no services.
 Learn more about Independent Living Services.

 In addition to meals, housekeeping, transportation and social activities, Assisted Living also includes health monitoring, assistance with medications, help with self care such as grooming, dressing, bathing, using a bathroom or even transferring in and out of beds and chairs.
 It may also be beneficial for a loved one with early memory loss.
-Many people who were once struggling in their own homes without daily support can thrive in Assisted Living.
-With better nutrition, ongoing social interaction and proper use of medications, people can actually become more independent.
 Learn how Laureate Group provides Assisted Living Services in our communities.

 Alzheimer’s/Dementia Care is a specialized type of assisted living.
 Alzheimer’s is a progressive disease.
 As symptoms worsen, people often benefit from the help offered in dedicated dementia care programs.
 In these programs, staff is specially trained, the environment is calm, and the space is safe for people who may wander.
-Personal guidance and encouragement from staff help individuals to remain as independent as possible.
 Learn how at some of our communities, we provide a program dedicated to the needs of those with Alzheimer's Disease and other dementias.

 A Nursing Home is a facility that provides both short-term rehabilitation after injury, illness or surgery, and long-term residential care for people who have more serious disabilities that require round the clock care due to their physical or mental condition.
 Very few people today need the care level of a nursing home on an ongoing basis, but instead are able to live in Assisted Living communities.
-The number of nursing homes has been drastically reduced because people primarily use them for short-term stays.
-In fact, in 2005, the number of assisted living beds in Wisconsin exceeded the Skilled Nursing beds in licensed capacity.
 At the Laureate Group, the great majority of people who move into our communities never need to relocate to a nursing home to receive required care.